-Exciting Costa Rica forward Joel Campbell will spend the 2013/14 season on loan at Greek side Olympiacos.
+Exciting Costa Rica forward Joel Campbell spent the 2013/14 season on loan at Greek side Olympiacos where he made 43 appearances and scored 11 goals.

 The pacy attacker, who can operate in central or wide positions, has gained a wealth of experience since joining the Gunners from Deportivo Saprissa, from his home country, in August 2011.